tangrams/tangram-docs/pages/yaml.md

 ```
 YAMLException {name: "YAMLException", reason: "bad indentation of a mapping entry"}
 ```
-#### bracket syntax
+#### flow syntax
-Here is the same object as the first example above, written in the more compact _bracket syntax_:
+Here is the same object as the first example above, written in the more compact _flow syntax_:
 ```yaml
 element1: { subelement1: { parameter1: value1, parameter2: value2 }, subelement2: { parameter1: value1, parameter2: value2 } }
 ```